 Here you can see a copy of the Greek Parthenon, built in Nashville in 1897 as part of the city’s 100-year anniversary.
 This is the only full-scale recreation of the ancient Greek original and it symbolizes Nashville’s deep connection with education, as it was the first southern city to create a public school system.
 The Parthenon was intended to be a temporary exposition, but it was so appreciated by the locals that authorities decided to keep it in the park.
 It now serves as Nashville’s art museum.

 This three-story building situated on the corner of Broadway and 4th Avenue has a long history attached to its name.
 It was originally used as a pharmacy and was later added to what became the Merchants Hotel in 1892, the same year the famous Ryman Auditorium opened only a few minutes away.
 This was a time of booming economic growth in the city, as growing industries from cotton to automobile manufacturing were bringing huge revenues back into the city.
 The architecture of the buildings constructed in that period clearly reflects the affluent lifestyle of their investors.
 Today, there are only three 19th-century buildings that previously served as hotels left in Nashville, but Merchants is the only one that has continuously hosted a restaurant for 125 years.

 Visit the Johnny Cash Museum

-Continue your venture into Nashville’s cultural history by visiting the Johnny Cash Museum, which has received praise from established critics such as Forbes or National Geographic.
-Learn more about the life and work of one of the best-selling artists of all time from any genre.
-This interactive exhibition presents the largest collection of memorabilia and artifacts in the world.
+Continue your venture into Nashville’s cultural history by visiting the Johnny Cash Museum, which has received praise from established critics such as Forbes or National Geographic, and learn more about the life and work of one of the best-selling artists of all time from any genre.
+The museum’s interactive exhibition presents the largest collection of Johnny Cash memorabilia and artifacts in the world.